 Express your interest

-We are looking for talented scientists and engineers to help us grow New Zealand’s economy and wellbeing through access to world-class measurement standards and advice.
+From time to time we have a need to recruit talented scientists and engineers to help us grow New Zealand’s economy and wellbeing through access to world-class measurement standards and advice.

 As a metrologist with New Zealand’s national metrology institute, you will have the opportunity to develop your technical career through fundamental and industrial metrology research, delivering training, calibration and consultancy services to customers, and collaborating on international metrology projects.
 You will also have the opportunity to be a part of one of the most important building blocks of New Zealand’s economy – ensuring industry measurements are accurate and traceable.